 5. Educational Insights Brainbolt – Brain Teaser Memory Game

-BrainBolt is a light-up memory game that challenges your brain to remember a light sequence, which helps you work your cognitive skills by requiring concentration and sharp short term memory skills
+BrainBolt is a light-up memory game that challenges your brain to remember a light sequence.
+It helps you work your cognitive skills by requiring concentration and sharp short-term memory skills.

-Users have to follow along with the lights and watch, remember, and repeat the pattern as long as possible before making a mistake.
+Users must follow along with the lights and watch, remember, and repeat the pattern as long as possible before making a mistake.

-This is a great option to bring with you while you’re travelling, as it is a handheld game that only requires three AAA batteries to play.
-This is a great option for kids and adults alike, as many find it to be challenging and fun.
+It is a great option to bring while you’re traveling, as it is a handheld game that only requires three AAA batteries.
+This is an excellent option for kids and adults, as many find it challenging and fun.

 6. SmartGames IQ Puzzler Pro, a Travel Game for Kids and Adults